 There are many ways to start a bonsai.
 Growing bonsai in the ground is just one of them, and in some ways, one of the best.
 When you see photos of the famous classic bonsai, they all seem to have large developed trunks.
 In addition to buying one of these masterpieces, you may be able to create one of your own.

-My first experience with bonsai in the ground was with Fukien Tea In South Florida.
+My first experience with bonsai in the ground was with Fukien Tea in South Florida.

 I had the distinct advantage of growing tropical plants in a sub-tropical zone.
 Almost everything grows quickly under those circumstances.
 From small starter plant to a large trunk, this Fukien Tea took about five years.

-We also found a number of temperate trees did well in our sub-tropical environment.
+We also discovered a number of temperate trees that did well in our sub-tropical environment.
 Elms and several types of juniper, including shimpaku, were also very successful subjects.

 As the trunk aged, curves developed, the ties were loosened and re-wrapped.
 Glenn continued training the tree, carved out the jin and shari (dead wood) and treated it with lime sulfur.
 It wasn't long, before it was on display.

-There are also many advantages of starting bonsai this way in other than tropical climates.
+There are also many advantages of starting bonsai this way in many other climates.
 Brent and Susie Walston do their own bonsai growing in northern California and many are in the ground.

 For an excellent article on developing trunks read Brent Walston's page.
-Brent gives very explicit details on how to cut trees during training to create great shapes.
+Brent also gives very explicit details on how to cut trees during training to create great new shapes.

 is my free monthly newsletter.
-Subscribe to get current tips, ideas and photos that may not appear on this site.
+Tips, ideas and photos that may not appear on this site.